Tool Introduction

 - Q: Can I enter two values simultaneously?

-- A: No. You only need to type the blood glucose value into one unit's input field, and the value for the other unit will be automatically calculated and displayed by the tool in real-time.
+- A: No. You only need to type the blood glucose value in one unit's input box, and the value for the other unit will be automatically calculated and displayed by the tool in real-time.

 - Q: What is the significance of blood glucose unit conversion in daily life?